Rhode Island

 Empty column

-The statewide energy code for residential construction is 2018 IECC with amendments.
+The statewide energy code for commercial building construction is 2018 IECC and ASHRAE 90.1-2016 with amendments.
+Establishing Policies

 Buildings and Efficiency